jbrudvik/gmc/README.md

 # go-mod-create

-Creates a new Go module directory
+Creates a new Go module